ibm-cloud-docs/power-iaas/pricing.md

-Shared Processor Pool (SPP) metering is optimized to improve the Total Cost of Ownership (TCO) for AIX and IBM i software licensing and DR scenarios.
-Virtual servers that are configured within an SPP do not incur additional costs for per VM core or the cost for high-use memory parts.
+Shared Processor Pool (SPP) metering is optimized to improve the Total Cost of Ownership (TCO) for AIX and IBM i software licensing and disaster recovery (DR) scenarios.
+Virtual servers that are configured within an SPP do not incur additional cost per VM core or the cost for high-use memory parts.